 The department also owns and maintains a wide array of equipment to handle North Carolina winters.
-As of 2019, this includes:
+This includes:

 - 1,448 dump trucks fitted with plows and salt/sand spreaders (attached when snow or ice is in the forecast)

 - 264 motor graders

 Pickup trucks are outfitted with snowplows to clear less-traveled roads when conditions merit.
 In addition, NCDOT contracts with local companies to use trucks and employees to supplement crews and equipment as needed.

 NCDOT budgeted $60 million for storm preparation and snow and ice removal.
 If the budgeted amount is exceeded additional funds can be taken from emergency reserves so NCDOT does not scale back its response or have fewer crews out clearing the roads.
 Crews work as quickly and efficiently as possible whether it's the first storm of the winter weather season or the last.